 snowed in

-Portland, beautiful, pictures, recording, sad No Comments »
+beautiful, pictures, Portland, recording, sad No Comments »

 This weekend we’ve had quite the snowstorm, which is extremely unusual for Portland.
 I’ve lived here for almost thirteen years, and I haven’t seen snow like this before.